brianboyko/brian-boyko-datadog-technical-test/README.md

 # Brian Boyko Technical Test Datadog

+## Technical Requirements

+A user should be able to view your application to answer the following questions about their computer:

+- [ ] What is my computer's current average CPU load?
+- [✔] How did the average CPU load change over a 10 minute window?
+- [✔] Has my computer been under heavy CPU load for 2 minutes or more?
+When?
+How many times?
+- [✔] Has my computer recovered from heavy CPU load?
+When?
+How many times?

+## Product requirements:

+- [✔] The front-end application should communicate with a local back-end service to retrieve CPU load average information from your computer (see below).
+- [✔] The front-end application should retrieve CPU load information every 10 seconds.
+- [✔] The front-end application should maintain a 10 minute window of historical CPU load information.
+- [✔] The front-end application should alert the user to high CPU load.
+- [ ] The front-end application should alert the user when CPU load has recovered.

+## Engineering requirements:

+- [ ] The alerting logic in your application should have tests.
+- [✔] The back-end service does not need to persist data.
+- [ ] Please write up a small explanation of how you would extend or improve your application design if you were building this for production.

+### A small explaination of how I would extend or improve the application design if I was building this for production

+First, I would probably suggest that the back-end be made an independent microservice.
+Next.js was a good choice for a simple proof of concept design and got up and running very quickly, but ideally the server logging the data should not be the same server that displays the front-end.

+Right now, the alerting logic is not that sophisticated; rather than waiting for an event to happen, it creates responses out of the data that is already present.

+I chose recharts as a quick solution to getting the info displayed in a line graph but there are some nagging visual bugs that may crop up even in this small test - and that, I will admit, does not look good on an application!
+The time it would take to debug this "heisenbug" error (sometimes it shows up, sometimes it doesn't) in recharts would likely take up more time than the actual test.

 ## Technical Decisions

 - Next.js - As the solution requires both backend and frontend code, Next.js was an ideal solution.